 Substance abuse disorders affect millions of Americans.
-While we’re still learning so much about the disorder and how it affects a person’s brain and body, doctors agree that the disease is indeed treatable.
-Working with addicts to counteract the powerful disruptive effects of drug and alcohol abuse makes the road to recovery possible.
+While we’re still learning so much about the condition and how it affects a person’s brain and body, doctors agree that the disease is treatable.
+In addition, working with addicts to counteract the powerful disruptive effects of drug and alcohol abuse makes the road to recovery possible.

-Treating addiction is multi-faceted and extremely personal.
+Treating addiction is multi-faceted and highly personal.
 Various treatments may work for some but fail for others.
 Some common examples of addiction treatments include:

 - Medically monitored detoxification– used as a first step